hydephp/develop/docs/creating-content/documentation-pages.md

 Hyde automatically generates a table of contents for the page and adds it to the sidebar.

 The behaviour of this can be changed in the configuration file.
-See [the customization page](customization#navigation-menu--sidebar) for more details.
+See the [navigation menu documentation](navigation) for more details.

 ### Sidebar ordering